Why fully tiled?

 Can I tile over marblesheen or pebblecrete?

-Most of the times Yes.
+Most of the times, Yes.
 Swimming pools are very easy to renovate and fully tiling them is the best choice.
 We often find that old pools come up as good as new.
 They have settled and concrete has fully cured so all possible faults are there to see meaning that there will be no surprises in the future.
-These usually minor issues such as cracked skimmer box bridges and minor rust marks are easily fixed.
-Other common issue with old swimming pools is delamination of the interior on the floor.
+There can be little issues other than outdated look.
+Cracked skimmer box bridges and minor rust marks are easily fixed.
+Other common issue with old swimming pools is delamination of the interior on the floor and even walls.
 This is also an easy fix, we don't even charge for small repairs because they can take less than few minutes to repair.
-There are cases where the old shell is loose everywhere so the whole pool needs tho be stripped and re-rendered again.
+There are cases where the old shell is loose everywhere so the whole pool needs to be stripped and re-rendered again.
 Check out our picture gallery for some of the swimming pools that have been restored to their former glory.

 Why epoxy grout?